mozilla/cargo-vet/book/src/setup.md

 ```

 You're now up and running, though with an empty audit set: vetting only succeeds
-because `unaudited.toml` (your list of exceptions) contains the exact set of
+because your list of exceptions contains the exact set of current dependencies
-current dependencies used in your project.
-Generally speaking, you should try to
+used in your project.
+Generally speaking, you should try to avoid more
-avoid anything more to `unaudited.toml`, and ideally seek to shrink it over time.
+exceptions, and ideally seek to shrink the list over time.